ksz-ksz/rxjs-insights/README.md

 4. Create the `development.config.js` file

 * Place it next to the `angular.json` file.
-* Set it's content to:
+* Set its content to:
 ```js
 const { RxjsInsightsPlugin } = require('@rxjs-insights/plugin-webpack5');